flancian/agora-server/README.md

 ./run-dev.sh
 ```

-If you don't have parcel, see https://v2.parceljs.org/getting-started/webapp/.
-You need parcel 2 for the above command to work. `sudo yarn global add parcel@next` should get you that if you're using yarn (it might end up in /usr/local/bin/parcel).

 Please see [CONTRIBUTING](CONTRIBUTING.md) for instructions on how to
 contribute; it may require a one-time signing of a Google CLA.